MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-2.1.0/migrate-az-1.0.0.md

 For general advice on getting started with a migration from AzureRM to Az, see [Start migration from AzureRM to Az](migrate-from-azurerm-to-az.md).

+> [!IMPORTANT]
+> There have been breaking changes between Az 1.0.0 and Az 2.0.0 as well.
+After following this guide
+> for updating from AzureRM to Az, see the [Az 2.0.0 breaking changes](migrate-az-2.0.0.md) to find out
+> if you need to make additional changes.

 ## Table of Contents

 - [General breaking changes](#general-breaking-changes)